 Sternoclavicular Joint Injury Overview

 The sternoclavicular (SC) joint is a major joint of the upper body that is formed by the articulation of the collarbone (clavicle) and the center of the chest (manubrium).
 Most of the SC joint’s strength and stability originates from the joint capsule and supporting ligaments.
 An SC joint injury is often due to a direct blow or blunt force trauma that occurs to the collarbone.
 These injuries can also result from a traumatic landing to the shoulder area, such as in football.
 A sternoclavicular joint injury is typically associated with a disruption of the supporting ligaments.
-Austin, Texas orthopedic shoulder specialist, Dr. Jeff Padalecki specializes in SC joint pain and treating SC joint injuries.
+Austin, Round Rock, and Cedar Park, Texas communities orthopedic shoulder specialist, Dr. Jeff Padalecki, specializes in SC joint pain and treating SC joint injuries.

 A sternoclavicular joint injury is relatively uncommon, but when it occurs, the affected ligaments are stretched or torn (partially or completely) causing the joint to become disrupted.
 An SC joint injury is graded into 3 types ranging from a first-degree injury that involves a simple sprain or stretching of the ligaments to a second-degree injury where a portion of the clavicle becomes subluxated.
 In the most severe cases, a third degree SC joint injury, a complete rupture typically occurs between the sternoclavicular and costoclavicular ligaments, which allows the clavicle to completely dislocate from the manubrium.

 What are Examples of SC Joint Injuries?